-With the physical health issues, I knew what to do.
+With physical health issues, I knew what to do.
 I knew to ask questions and find out how to help.
 There was no shame in talking about these things.
 With her mental health struggles, I didn’t know how to approach the topic in the least bit.

-As a society, we are prepared for physical health issues: we talk about it without fear of judgement; we ask our doctors honest questions; we proudly wear ribbons and walk for illnesses like breast cancer and MS; we get trained in CPR and first aid.
+As a society, we are prepared for physical health issues: we talk about it without fear of judgment; we ask our doctors honest questions; we proudly wear ribbons and walk for illnesses like breast cancer and MS; we get trained in CPR and first aid.

 What about mental health?

 Although we have come along way in talking about and normalizing the conversation around mental health, there’s still more to be done.
 Enter: Mental Health First Aid – a training that gives you the skills you need to reach out and provide initial help and support to someone who may be developing and mental health or substance use problem or experiencing a crisis.

 Mental Health First Aid is an 8-hour course that teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 The class (which I have taken) arms you with the skills to help a stranger in the supermarket who’s having a panic attack, ask someone if they’re considering suicide and talk to a friend or family member who’s struggling with mental health issues.
 Approximately 1 in 5 adults in the U.S.- 43.8 million, or 18.5% -experiences mental illness in a given year.

 I have a handful of friends who struggle with mental health issues… anxiety, addiction, depression, PTSD, schizophrenia and more.
 This class has given me the courage to ask them questions and have candid, honest conversations with them, learn about their conditions and most of all, ask them how I can help.
 From doing this, I’ve learned – more than anything – my friends WANT to have this dialogue.
 It’s like a breath of fresh air to them.